SalesConnection/Caction-Support/docs/Different_Number_Jobs_For_Same_Customer.md

-## Why Console Tab Showing Different Number of Jobs for The Same Customer?
+## Why is the Console Tab showing a different number of jobs for the same customer?

 ### Here are the potential issues and solutions:
 (If yes to each, move on to the next scenario).<br><br>